 Well, the answer is Yes, as it could this be the start of Squash coverage finally on a free-to-air TV channel.

-With the lack of televised Squash in the UK on a free-to-air channel, having both BBC Sport and YouTube Live streaming the tournament marked the first time two platforms (notably a British one) was going to stream a live a Squash tournament.
+With the lack of televised Squash in the UK on a free-to-air channel, having both BBC Sport and YouTube Live streaming the tournament marked the first time two platforms (notably a British one) were going to stream a live Squash tournament.

 The significance of Test Match Squash